likelet/IDEA/README.md

 **Screen shoot of IDEA**
 <img src="inst/IDEA/www/img/demo0-v2.png">

-Instal IDEA locally
+Install IDEA locally
 -------------
-Web server is very easy to access and can finish analysis while small dataset(less than 5M) were submitted.
-However, Limited to remote server resouces, the web page usually stucked when multible user operated or with bigger dataset.
-To solve this, We thus released an R package that packed the whole application for users to run analysis in R environment locally .<br/>
+The online version can be easily accessed to perform analysis tasks with dataset in low thoughput.
+However, Limited to remote server resouces, the web page usually stucked while multible user operated parallelly or larger dataset tasks requirement.
+To solve this, We released an R package that packed the core analysis module for users to run analysis under the R environment locally .<br/>
 _Before install the IDEA package, please read this markdown file carefully;_<br/>
-First, to run IDEA functionally in local machine, you must make sure that all the dependencies were well installed.***（We recommanded users using [Rstudio](https://www.rstudio.com/products/rstudio/download/) as their console to make installation procedure more easily)***<br/>
+First, to run IDEA functionally in a local machine, you must make sure that all the dependencies were well installed.***（We recommanded users using [Rstudio](https://www.rstudio.com/products/rstudio/download/) as their R console to make a better installing exprience)***<br/>
-To check the dependencies, one can simply type
+To check the dependencies installed correctly, this command can help users to check the status of each installation<br/>
 ```R
 library("Packages for check")
 ```

 To date, the current version(IDEA 1.0) works well based on the following versions of dependencies<br/>
     shiny (>= 0.12.2),<br/>
     DESeq2 (>= 1.6.2),<br/>